IBM-Cloud/iot-sensor-tag/subscribe/README.md

 ### Bluemix
 To deploy the code to Bluemix you will need to have an internet of things service within the space you are deploying the application called iot-sensor-tag.
-Go to the Bluemix catalog and select the internet of things service.
-Leave the service unbound (do not bind it to an app) and change the name to iot-sensor-tag.
-Enter the API Key and API Token you got from the IoT Cloud and click Create.
+This should have been done in the Prerequisites section.

 Now from within the subscribe directory deploy the application using the provided manifest.
 You will want to change the name of the application in the manifest before deploying to avoid any conflicts.
 Then from